Lab: CSRF vulnerability with no defenses

 To solve the lab, craft some HTML that uses a CSRF attack to change the viewer's email address and upload it to your exploit server.

-With your browser proxying traffic through Burp Suite, log in to your account, submit the "Change email" form, and find the resulting request in your Proxy history.
+- Open Burp's browser and log in to your account.
+Submit the "Update email" form, and find the resulting request in your Proxy history.